MewsSystems/gitbook-channel-manager-api/changelog/README.md

 ## 2nd Oct 2024

-* Updated [Guidelines](../guidelines/README.md#channels) to advise how to add new sales channels or sources through the API.
+* Updated [Usage guidelines](../guidelines/README.md#channels) to advise how to add new sales channels or sources through the API.
 Documentation-only.

 ## 11th September 2024